wlllllllk/shopping-website-project/README.md

 - cart-process.php (for fetching products in shopping list)
 - category.php (the category page, displays products under the selected category)
 - index.php (the main page of the website)
+- IPN.php (for processing the received IPN message)
 - login.php (the account page)
 - nonce.php (for generating and verifying the nonce to be used by the forms)
 - page.php (for getting the total number of products, useful for the pagination feature in the main page)
+- payment.php (for generating the data needed by an PayPal order)
+- portal.php (the member portal page)
 - product.php (the product page)
 - product-fetch.php (for fetching a specific number of products, useful for the pagination feature in the main page)
+- result.php (the page where customer will be redirected to after finishing the payment)
-- cart.db (the database for products)
+- cart.db (the database for products and orders)
 - user.db (the database for users)
 - README.md (this file)